 Quantum theory is known to be irrevocably probabilistic, and these probabilities are known to be unfixable by the addition of more physical properties due to Bell’s Theorem.
 If we try to add more physical properties to overcome the probability (treating it as some type of missing causality) then the theory contradicts observations.

 This can be understood through some simple everyday examples.
 For instance, if someone is talking softly and we interpret it as being caused due to a lack of energy, then we can find situations in which there is even lesser energy but the sound is louder.
 Conversely, if the person is talking loudly and we interpret it as being caused by high energy then we can find another state of even higher energy in which the sound is much softer.
-In other words, we cannot reliably explain the volume of the sound based on the presence of absence of a physical property—e.g. energy—and any attempt to do so would only lead to contradictions.
+In other words, we cannot reliably explain the volume of the sound based on the presence or absence of physical property—e.g. energy—and any attempt to do so would only lead to contradictions.
 Quantum theorists have proven this fact (Bell’s Theorem) that any attempt to complete the theory based on new physical properties will only produce contradictions; such an attempt cannot complete the description consistently.

-These twin problems—namely that quantum theory is probabilistic and the problem cannot be solved by adding physical properties—point towards a serious difficulty in physics which has raged for over a century now.
+These twin problems—namely that quantum theory is probabilistic and the problem cannot be solved by adding physical properties—point towards a serious difficulty in physics that has raged for over a century now.
 Sāńkhya provides a solution to this problem, which is that the underlying cause is not a physical property but a meaning.
 The quantum reality—when treated as physical properties—will produce probabilities.
-When that reality is treated as meanings, it will produce determinism.
+When that reality is treated as meaning, it will produce determinism.